Before Your Visit

-Sometimes tics and other movements are best seen on home videos.
-You may feel free to bring these videos to clinic for our review as this can be extremely helpful.
+- Sometimes tics and other movements are best seen on home videos.
+Feel free to bring videos for our review as this can be extremely helpful.
 Contact us if you want to send them digitally.

-All new patients are evaluated by a Movement Disorder and Tourette Syndrome specialist physician in clinic, generally Donald Gilbert or Steve Wu.
-Because this is a teaching hospital, a movement disorder fellow, who has completed at least five years training in Pediatrics and Neurology, or a Cincinnati Children's or University of Cincinnati resident physician in training, may also participate in the evaluation.
-You may meet medical students.
+All new patients are evaluated by a movement disorder and Tourette syndrome specialist.
+Because this is a teaching hospital, you may meet a movement disorder fellow, a Cincinnati Children's resident and/or medical students.
 You will also meet nurses or our nurse practitioner at your first visit.

 The physician’s assessment begins with a review of the information on the questionnaire, any other information you have brought and a detailed neurological examination.
-We will discuss with you diagnostic testing we recommend, if any, then review with you our recommendations for a treatment plan.
+We will discuss the diagnostic testing we recommend, if any, and review our recommendations for a treatment plan.
 This may include education about the diagnosis, discussion of how to be proactive with peers, family and the school, medical treatment, behavioral assessment or treatment through a psychologist, or referral to psychiatrists or other specialists if necessary.

 After Your Visit